Blondie (comic strip): Animation

 Blondie and Dagwood were featured prominently in the cartoon movie Popeye Meets the Man Who Hated Laughter, which debuted on October 7, 1972.
 The movie was a part of The ABC Saturday Superstar Movie series.

 Blondie and Dagwood made a brief animated appearance in The Fantastic Funnies, a TV special focusing on newspaper comics that aired on CBS in 1980.
 They appeared in the beginning, singing a song to host Loni Anderson with other comic strip characters.
 Later on, after a short interview with Dean Young and Jim Raymond (who was drawing the strip at the time), they featured a short sequence where Blondie urges a reluctant Dagwood to get a haircut.
 The animation was produced by Bill Melendez Productions.
 Dagwood also makes a cameo appearance in Garfield Gets Real.

 An animated cartoon TV special featuring the characters was made in 1987 by Marvel Productions (who had earlier collaborated with King Features for the animated series Defenders of the Earth, starring King Feature's adventure characters) and shown on CBS, with a second special, Second Wedding Workout, telecast in 1989.
 Blondie was voiced by Loni Anderson, Dagwood by Frank Welker.
 Both animated specials are available on the fourth DVD of the Advantage Cartoon Mega Pack.
-Both of these specials were paired with other comic strip-based specials; the first special was paired with a special based on Cathy; the second one was paired with Hägar the Horrible.
+Both of these specials were paired with other comic strip-based specials; the first special was paired with a special based on Cathy, the second one was paired with Hägar the Horrible.
 In Video (VHS) in UK: Leisureview Video in 1989.

 In a 1989 episode of the animated series Muppet Babies, entitled Comic Caper, Blondie and Dagwood make a cameo appearance.
 Blondie tells Dagwood that he is going to be late for work.
 As Dagwood rushes to the door, he knocks into the Muppet Babies, who have fallen into the world of the Blondie comic strip.
 Baby Kermit and Baby Piggy also parodied Blondie and Dagwood in one scene.
 The Muppet Babies series was produced by Marvel Productions, the producers of the 1987 and 1989 Blondie specials, and was also aired on the same network, CBS.

 Licensing and merchandise

 Over the years, Blondie characters have been merchandised as dolls, coloring books, toys, salt and pepper shakers, paint sets, paper doll cutouts, coffee mugs, cookie jars, neckties, lunchboxes, puzzles, games, Halloween costumes, Christmas ornaments, music boxes, refrigerator magnets, lapel pinbacks, greeting cards, and other products.
 In 2001, Dark Horse Comics issued two collectible figures of Dagwood and Blondie as part of their line of Classic Comic Characters—statues No. 19 and 20 respectively.

 The Dagwood Sandwiches featured in the strip are a recurring licensing opportunity on their own.
-A counter-service restaurant called Blondie's opened at Universal Orlando's Islands of Adventure in May 1999, serving a traditional Dagwood-style sandwich.
-In fact, Blondie's bills itself as "Home of the Dagwood Sandwich."
+A counter-service restaurant called Blondie's opened at Universal's Islands of Adventure in May 1999, serving a traditional Dagwood-style sandwich.
+In fact, Blondie's bills itself as "Home of the Dagwood Sandwich".
 Lunch meats featuring Dagwood can be purchased at various grocery stores.
 In Canada, the Sobeys supermarket chain offers a family-sized sandwich called the Dagwood Sandwich.